jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 To enable the peripheral clock of SPI1, you must set bit 12 of the RCC_APB2ENR register to high.
 To disable the peripheral clock of SPI1, you must set bit 12 of the RCC_APB2ENR register to low.

 # What are common issues when setting up SPI?
+---

 The most common issue is forgetting to enable the peripheral clock of the respective GPIO port that the SPI peripheral is using, or the peripheral clock of the SPI peripheral itself.
 If your program isn't working, ensure that these bits (under RCC -> APBxENR) are being set when observing the registers in debug mode.

+# Implementation
+---
+I have implemented the SPI driver for the STM32 F446RE MCU [here](https://github.com/jczy3/STM32F446RE_Drivers).

+I have also provided a sample program to ensure that the send data function is working.

+# Closing
+---

+Thank you for taking the time to read my blog!